 A loose tooth: While it is expected for children, adults should never have loose teeth.
-Whether your loose tooth is caused by a recent facial injury or gum disease, you should visit our practice right away to avoid losing your tooth.
+Whether your loose tooth is caused by a recent facial injury or gum disease, you should visit our practice to avoid losing your tooth.

 Jaw pain: Pain in your jaw could be related to temporomandibular joint disorder (TMJ/TMD).
 TMJ disorder occurs when the jaw becomes misaligned, whether by trauma or a pre-existing condition.